Brandon Lowe Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees have a 3.92 team ERA that ranks ninth across all league pitching staffs.
+- The Yankees have a 3.93 team ERA that ranks ninth across all MLB pitching staffs.

-- Yankees pitchers combine to give up 129 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Yankees pitchers combine to rank 20th in baseball in home runs given up (131 total, 1.2 per game).

-- The Yankees will send Rodon (1-3) to make his fifth start of the season.
-He is 1-3 with a 5.75 ERA and 15 strikeouts through 20 1/3 innings pitched.
+- The Yankees will send Cole (9-2) out to make his 23rd start of the season as he tries for his 10th victory.
+He is 9-2 with a 2.64 ERA and 149 strikeouts through 136 1/3 innings pitched.

-- The lefty last appeared on Wednesday against the New York Mets, when he tossed 5 2/3 innings, allowing one earned run while giving up four hits.
+- The right-hander's last appearance came on Friday against the Baltimore Orioles, when he tossed seven scoreless innings while allowing three hits.

-- In four games this season, the 30-year-old has amassed an ERA of 5.75, with 6.6 strikeouts per nine innings.
-Opponents are hitting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.